prioritizr/oppr/docs/reference/add_gurobi_solver.md

   arbitrary solution, rather it is derived from the relaxed solution, and is therefore often reasonably close to optimality.
 Defaults to `FALSE`.

+- numeric_focus:

+  `logical` should extra attention be paid to verifying the accuracy of numerical calculations?
+This may be useful when dealing with problems that may suffer from numerical instability issues.
+Beware that it will likely substantially increase run time (sets the Gurobi NumericFocus parameter to 3).
+Defaults to TRUE.

 - verbose: